 When we moved, I decided I liked the shape of the console but wanted to give it new life with some paint.
 As I said earlier though, sanding and painting wasn’t in my repertoire of skills.
 The idea of using Annie Sloan’s Chalk Paint came from bloggers who were, at the time, using it to restore furniture.
 They made it look easy!
 It appealed to me because even though it was a bit more expensive than normal paint, it required no priming or sanding and no second coats – right up my alley!

-I’ll add here that my husband was ready to dump the console entry table after we moved, and was very sceptical of my plans to paint it.
+I’ll add here that my husband was ready to dump the console entry table after we moved, and was very skeptical of my plans to paint it.
 He knows I’m not a handywoman by any stretch of the imagination.
 But I had faith in the paint…

 I got my brother and husband to pull off the old handles, help me source new ones and put them on after the painting was done.
 I could have attempted this myself, but hey, the painting was a big enough job!
 Yes, the painting.
 Turns out it’s not so easy to coat a piece of furniture with a lot of hard to get to places, even when using Annie Sloan’s paint.
 I’m obviously not a natural painter either but I wanted a little of a distressed look, so my dodgy painting kind of helped that aim along.